 White or homochromatic fillings contain no mercury or metal.
-But composite materials are more expensive than amalgam.
-The technique of using composite materials is more complicated and it takes more time to apply.
+However, composite materials are more expensive than amalgam.
+The technique of using composite materials is more complicated and takes more time to apply.

 6-Can I brush my teeth after tooth filling?